-Oldest sewing thread and was used at a wide range for sewing threads during making of garments.
-This type of sewing thread has high strength and slightly can make more strength of seam.
-Linen sewing thread was used at a large rate to sew canvas, course fabric and so on.
+Oldest sewing thread and was used at a wide range for sewing threads during the making of garments.
+This type of sewing thread has high strength and slightly can make more strength of the seam.
+The linen sewing thread was used at a large rate to sew canvas, coarse fabric, and so on.
 But now it is mostly replaced by synthetic threads.

 2. Silk thread:

 This type of sewing thread is made from both continuous filament and broken filament silk.
-Comparatively it contains higher strength, extensive, lustrous and good qualities.
-Silk sewing thread is most expensive, that is why using of it is comparatively less.
+Comparatively, it contains higher strength, extensive, lustrous, and good qualities.
+Silk sewing thread is the most expensive, that is why using it is comparatively less.
 It is used to sew expensive garments.

 3. Soft cotton thread:

 Bleaching and dyeing have been done in this type of sewing thread and sometimes lubricants are used to make it more frictional resistant.
 There is a possibility of occurring shrinkage and seam puckering after wetting in water and washing the garments respectively.

 4. Mercerized cotton thread: